pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 In this task we will run Jupyter server in a docker container so all we need to install on the server is docker, and then run the Jupyter Server container in docker.

-Here is the detailed instructions for installing Docker on the server and running Jupyter as a container.
+Here are the detailed instructions for installing Docker on the server and running Jupyter as a container.
 OBS if you prefer to install and test docker and jupyter on your laptop instead you are more than welcome!
 You can use the same instructions: [Docker_and_Jupyter.md](Docker_and_Jupyter.md)